tabarnakos/multi-pc-sync/README.md

 - [✅] Directory with nested changes inside (combination)

 ## 5. Combination Scenarios
-- [ ] Multiple operations on same file (e.g., modify then rename)
+- [✅] Multiple operations on same file - modify then rename
-- [ ] Operations on files within renamed directories
+- [✅] Operations on files within renamed directories
-- [ ] Operations on files within moved directories
+- [✅] Operations on files within moved directories
-- [ ] Circular rename (A→B, B→A across sides)
+- [❗] Circular rename (A→B, B→A across sides)  (This use-case is not yet supported, and difficult to detect)

 ## 6. Conflict Scenarios
-- [ ] Same file modified on both sides without sync
+- [❗] Same file modified on both sides without sync (currently, the client-side wins over and overwrites the server side.
+I plan to make this a configurable option in the future)
+- [❗] File deleted on the server, modified on the client (currently causes data loss)
-- [ ] File deleted on one side, modified on the other
+- [❗] File deleted on the client, modified on the server (currently causes data loss)
+- [❗] File moved on the server, renamed on the client    (currently causes data loss)
-- [ ] File moved on one side, renamed on the other
+- [❗] File moved on the client, renamed on the server    (currently causes data loss)
-- [ ] Same file created independently on both sides with different content

 ## 7. Permissions and Metadata (if applicable)
 - [ ] Permissions changed on one side